Muhyiddin reshuffles Malaysian Cabinet, promoting Ismail Sabri to deputy prime minister

 KUALA LUMPUR: Mr Ismail Sabri Yaakob has been appointed as Malaysia’s deputy prime minister, while Mr Hishammuddin Hussein is now a senior minister.

 Their respective defence and foreign affairs portfolios remain unchanged.
-As senior minister, Mr Hishammuddin will take over the Security Cluster previously headed by Mr Ismail Sabri.
+As senior minister, Mr Hishammuddin will take over the role of coordinating minister for security from Mr Ismail Sabri.

 In a statement on Wednesday (Jul 7), the Prime Minister's Office said the appointments will increase the ability of Perikatan Nasional (PN) in dealing with the COVID-19 pandemic and strengthening unity among the political parties that form the government.